-During the year capital resources for the Bank have increased by circa \$109mm, with this attributable to Access Bank Plc subscribing for \$65mm of additional share capital, and as a result of the inclusion of the Bank's profit after tax for the year being included within retained earnings.
-The total capital ratio has decreased from 21.88% in 2021 to 19.80% in 2022 as result of the growth in risk weight assets which was partially offset by the increase in total capital.
+During the year, capital resources for the Bank have increased by circa \$100mm, with this attributable to Access Bank Plc subscribing for \$100mm of additional share capital, and as a result of the inclusion of the Bank's profit after tax for the year being included within retained earnings.
+The total capital ratio has increased from 19.88% in 2022 to 22.38% in 2023 as result of the additional capital investment which was partially offset by the growth in risk-weighted assets triggered by balance-sheet growth.
 The increase in total risk-weighted exposures is driven by an increase in trade lending exposures to the Bank's clients.

-The Bank's overall capital requirement reduced from 16.63% in 2022 to 15.70% in 2022 principally as a result of the reduction in the Bank's Pillar 2A requirements following the receipt of its Individual Capital Guidance in 2022 as noted in section 4.2 below.
+The Bank's overall capital requirement increased from 15.7% in 2022 to 15.8% in 2023 principally as a result of the increase in the Institution specific countercyclical capital buffer requirement of 0.1%.